Treat the family to this recipe for spicy Indian lamb curry…

 If the curry is too saucy for you, remove the lid, increase the heat and cook rapidly until the sauce has reduced sufficiently – but watch it though, it could burn.

-When cooked to your liking, remove from the heat, stir in the coriander leaves and serve with basmati rice or naan (or both) and a variety of sambals.
+When cooked to your liking, remove from the heat, stir in the coriander leaves and serve the lamb curry with basmati rice or naan (or both) and a variety of sambals.

 Please rate this recipe